Ways to Handle Your Insecurities on LinkedIn

 “I care about the success of the company and work hard to be a great contributor.”

 “I’m passionate about doing things right the first time.
-My co-workers know they can trust me to get things down correctly.”
+My co-workers know they can trust me to get things done correctly.”

 “There is no technical challenge that I won’t wrestle to the ground.”